Table of contents

 This is important because success is built upon a mountain of failure and mistakes

-What’s interesting about the self-made millionaires in my study is, despite the fact they did not start out with high IQs, they nonetheless grew their intelligence significantly during their lifetimes.
+What’s interesting about the self-made millionaires in my study is, that despite the fact they did not start out with high IQs, they nonetheless grew their intelligence significantly during their lifetimes.

-They never stopped trying and they never stopped learning. adult-1867751_1920
+They never stopped trying and they never stopped learning.

 Until about 10 years ago the notion of being able to increase your IQ would have seemed impossible.